fnordoglargh/metametalmapper/README.md

 * [Metal Map](https://metal-map.com/): A visualization of bands by country displayed on a map, with data from M-A.
 * [Metal Graph](http://metal-graph.com/): A graph showing the connections between Norwegian black metal bands, with data from M-A.

+Neither project mentions _how_ they get the presented data. _Metal Mapper_ aims at closing the gap for your own projects.

 ## Highlights